odoo/documentation/accounting/payables/misc/employee_expense.rst

 Be sure that all these products have the checkbox **Can be expensed** checked and the invoicing policy set to **Invoice Based on time and material**.
-This invoicing policy means that, if the expense is related to a customer project/sale order, Odoo will re-invoice this expense to the customer.
+This invoicing policy means that, if the expense is related to a customer project/sale order, Twenty20 will re-invoice this expense to the customer.

-Odoo support two types of expenses:
+Twenty20 support two types of expenses:

 -  expenses paid by employee with their own money